microchip-pic-avr-solutions/matlab-lvmc-dspic33ck256mp508-foc-smo/README.md

 ## 1. INTRODUCTION
 <p style='text-align: justify;'>
-This document describes the setup requirements for running the Sensorless FOC algorithm with a Sliding Mode Observer (SMO), using MATLAB Simulink and dsPIC33CK Low Voltage Motor Con-trol (LVMC) Board.</p>
+This document describes the setup requirements for running the Sensorless FOC algorithm with a Sliding Mode Observer (SMO), using MATLAB/Simulink and dsPIC33CK Low Voltage Motor Control (LVMC) Board.</p>
 <p style='text-align: justify;'>
 The SMO implementation is referenced from AN1078 “Sensorless Field Oriented Control of a PMSM”.
 </p>